 Let’s just assume I could build all of my furniture from pallets and be happy.
-This nightstand would be no exception.
-It is beautiful and even has a little flare to the design with the heart shape carved in it.
+This night stand would be no exception.
+It is beautiful and even has a little flair to the design with the heart shape carved in it.

 57. Towel Rack

 A towel rack is a great addition to any home.
 Whether you need in your bathroom or (if you are so lucky to have an outdoor shower for all of you beach goers) it would be a great addition there too.

 58. Pallet Raft

 This looks like something our oldest would love to build and enjoy at the lake this summer.
 Talk about floating in style.

 This herb garden would be a beautiful addition to a patio space.
 Again, for all of you lucky folks that can grow herbs in pallets, you should do it.
 Nothing like natural beauty for décor.

 60. The Pallet Barn